khalid-hussain/morals-and-behaviour/8-practical-morality.md

 saying, that is lunacy and excess of bile.

-188. Stupidity is opposite of good sense, as we have shown above; and there is no middle point between good sense and stupidity unless it is ineptitude.
+188. Stupidity is opposite of good sense, as we have shown above; and there is no middle point between good sense and stupidity unless it is ineptitude.[^mean-ineptitude]

 189. The definition of ineptitude is to work and speak in a way that neither serves religion nor the world nor a healthy morality.
 This is neither